DaoPhanGiaHuy/Handwritten-Character-Recognition/README.md

 # Handwriting Recognition System

-This AI-powered system recognizes and classifies handwritten digits using **Convolutional Neural Networks (CNNs)**.
-Trained on the **MNIST dataset**, the model can identify handwritten digits and is easily extendable to recognize other characters or symbols.
+A CNN-based AI system that recognizes handwritten digits from images using the MNIST dataset.
+Includes a Flask API and web UI for live predictions.

 ## Key Features: